 Looking back I realize I was so caught up in the shoulds and the oughts of being a good mother that I had been ignoring the most important tool a parent has.

 I knew something was wrong.
-I knew that my baby was hungry, but instead of listening to that small quiet voice deep down inside I listened to others.
+My baby was hungry, but instead of listening to that small quiet voice deep down inside I listened to others.
+The

-It was time to change that, so we turned to bottle-feeding.
+You change of course!
+We turned to bottle-feeding even though it WENT AGAINST everything I had learned or heard.
 Suddenly I had a completely different child.
 My angry, squalling, fussy son transformed into a content baby who gifted me with beaming smiles and happy gurgles.

-My one regret is that I didn’t make the change sooner.
-My son suffered and so did I, because I didn’t want to go against the shoulds and oughts of others.
+I really regret is that I didn’t make the change sooner.
+Both of us SUFFERED because I didn’t want to go against the shoulds and oughts of others.

 Parenting isn’t a precise art.
 You can’t simply follow the books or advice of the so-called ‘experts’ or other parents.